CeeDeeBee/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  Sessions are a way to save user data on the server across multiple uses of the site.
+This is a pretty flexible term and can be used for many things.
+One common use-case is to store an acknowledgement that a user has logged in so they do not need to login every time they use the site.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt allows us to hash passwords before storing them in a database.
+Hashes are a one way operation, meaning that a password can not be found using the hash of that password.
+Saving only the hash of a password on the server means that if you server is compromised, attackers will not be able to steal user passwords.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  One way bcrypt slows down attackers, in addition to simply hashing, is by using either multiple rounds or seeds.
+Seeds are strings that are appended to the end of a string before it is hashed.
+Rounds correspond to hashing a string and then re-hashing the output 2^number of rounds times.
+Both of these methods result in more differentiated output making it difficult for attackers to guess known common hashes to access your site.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+  The three components are the header, payload, and signature.
+The header includes the type of token and encryption algorithm.
+The payload contains any information you would like to save in the token.
+And the signature is the result of signing the header and payload with a secure secret key.

 ## Minimum Viable Product